shizhuoxing/BGI-Full-Length-RNA-Analysis-Pipeline/README.md

 ```
 ### 4.3) run isoseq3 polish for each chunk of cluster result
 Chunk and parallel processing of the data can significantly reduce polishing computing time.
-If the compute nodes of your computing cluster allow it, the `--split-bam` set up to ~50 will have an even more significant speedup, `--split-bam` set up to 50 can complete polish analysis in 1 hours.
+If the compute nodes of your computing cluster allow it, the `--split-bam` set up to ~50 will have an even more significant speedup, `--split-bam` set up to 50 can complete polish analysis under 1 hours.
 ```
 isoseq3 polish unpolished.0.bam *.subreads.bam polished.0.bam --verbose
 isoseq3 polish unpolished.1.bam *.subreads.bam polished.1.bam --verbose